 Imported Image

-Southern Indiana has some of the best and brightest fireworks displays you can find.
+Southern Indiana has some of the most spectacular fireworks displays you can find.
 Check out West Boggs Park for a gorgeous display over the water.
-Another option is the Campbellsburg fireworks show located at Medora Town Park.
-Prior to the show, the fairgrounds will host food trucks and games.
-If you’re looking to get the party started early, head to Patoka Lake on July 2 for Thunder Over Patoka, an annual fireworks show which can be viewed on the water and the beach.
+Another option is the Medora Freedom Celebration and Fireworks located at Medora Town Park.
+Prior to the fireworks show, the park will host food trucks, games, and live music.
+If you’re looking to get the party started early, head to Patoka Lake on July 1 for Thunder Over Patoka, an annual fireworks show which can be viewed on the water and the beach adding an extra touch of magic to the night sky.

 Festivals